Self-care approaches compared: Find what works for you

 For example:

-Choosing which approaches to emphasize
+Choosing which approaches to emphasize: a self-care strategy in five steps

 2. Map those stressors to matrix dimensions.
 Career demands often require preventive physical and spiritual self-care.
 Relationship complexity requires emotional and social self-care.
 Uncertainty about direction specifically requires spiritual self-care.